Larsen15o9/Bitcoin/Starting-for-the-first-time.md

 * set NiceHash QuickMiner to start with Windows and
 * exit.

-### 5. Startup with Windows?
+### 6. Startup with Windows?

 If you would like NiceHash QuickMiner to startup with Windows, then you have to enable this option.
-There are two possibilities.
-You should **enable only one**.
-The recommended one is to start it with `Task scheduler method`.
-But if this method does not work for you somehow, try it by enabling `Service method`.
+Click on NiceHash QuickMiner Notification Tray Icon to open menu and then go to Settings and then check `Start with Windows`.

-### 6. Additional tips and tricks?
+### 7. Additional tips and tricks?

 I suggest going through the [list of tips and tricks](https://github.com/nicehash/NiceHashQuickMiner/wiki/Tips-&-tricks) and properly configure NiceHash QuickMiner for your video card(s), to maximize your mining reliability and your mining profits.